emiyl/psvimgtools-frontend/README.md

 Quick Resign - Quickly change the owner of a backup from one account to another.
 CMBACKUP - A way to share backup files with anyone easily
 Automatic updates - Will automatically scan for new updates and ask if u want to install
-PFS Decryption - Decrypt the PFS Layer of applications and patch files, (thanks @motoharu-gosuto)
+PFS Decryption - Decrypt the PFS Layer of applications and patch files, (thanks motoharu-gosuto)
 # EasyInstallers
 **HiddenApps** - Install ★Hidden Applications -- Enables [Account Switching](https://pastebin.com/raw/CiTUyjr4) [3.60 & 3.65]
 **Skype** - Install the Skype App -- The one from PSN [3.63 Or Lower]